MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android.md

 required for policy enforcement.
 For example, [AppPolicy] exposes information on PIN and screenshot policies, but these are enforced automatically.

-To retrieve an `AppPolicy` instance, use [MAMPolicyManager.getPolicy][MAMPolicyManager].
+To retrieve an `AppPolicy` instance, use one of the [MAMPolicyManager] methods.

 > [!NOTE]
-> `MAMPolicyManager.getPolicy` will always return a non-null App Policy, even if the device or app is not under an Intune management policy.
+> `MAMPolicyManager` will always return a non-null App Policy, even if the device or app is not under an Intune management policy.

 ### Example: Determine if PIN is required for the app